bensonrodney/webalbum/README.md

 webalbum
 ========

+Dynamic web based photo album served inside a docker container for easy deployment.

+For a quick start run the following commands:
+./build.sh
+./run.sh -p TCP_PORT -s PHOTO_SOURCE_DIRECTORY -d DATA_DIR

+    where:
+        TCP_PORT is the http port to serve the album on (default is 80)

+        PHOTO_SOURCE_DIRECTORY is the directory containing all the photos and videos (can contain subfolders, in fact if your ablum is large enough it should ;) )

+        DATA_DIR is a read/write directory used for caching thumbnails and view-sized images.

-cgi based web album which dynamically creates it's pages as you view it - no maintenance when source images change
+This cgi based web album which dynamically creates it's pages as you view it - no maintenance when source images change

 The idea behind this web album is to reduce the effort required to keep web ablum up to date with